morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 #### With Cognito

 Not directly treat he third party identity token with temporary security credentials from STS, but treat with **Cognito token** instead.
-This way, Web Identity Federation can consume the advantage of Amazon Cognito, such as MFA.
+This way, Web Identity Federation can consume the advantage of Amazon Cognito, such as MFA and anonymous mode.

 ## AWS Directory Service